GeoNet/data/volcanic-alert-levels/README.md

 - For some older VAL changes, the date of a change is know, but not the time.
 In those cases, the time has arbitrarily been set to 12:00:00, midday NZ local time.
 - The VAL value is numeric, ranging for 0 to 5 in the current version.
 All versions used 0-5???
 - The description gives the officially agreed meaning of the VAL value.
-- THe VAL version shows the version in operation when the VAL change was made.
+- The VAL version shows the version in operation when the VAL change was made.

 ### Initial Value
 The first data row in the file establishes the initial VAL for that volcano.
 While all volcanoes have a 'base' VAL of zero, in practice, Ruapehu and Whakaari/White Island have never had a VAL lower than 1.